 Student Oncological Advocates in Pharmacy (SOAP) is a professional organization at the University of Georgia that was founded in fall of 2012.
-Its main purpose is to make others more aware of cancer treatments and the people behind the disease.
-In addition, SOAP focuses on the importance of the 66 National Cancer Institute (NCI) designated cancer centers in the country.
+Its main purpose is to increase awareness of cancer, treatment of cancer, and the people behind the disease.
+SOAP's primary philanthropic organization is the Winship Cancer Institute at Emory University Hospital in Atlanta.